mobomo/acsf-orb/README.md

 - `env`: The environment where to deploy.
 It's default value is "test"
 - `jira-url`: The Jira Cloud URL
 - `jira-transition-id`: The Jira transition ID
+- `jira-project`: The Jira project key, to transition only tickets in the specified project.

 **NOTE:** To avoid setting the auth token in your config files, you must define it as an CircleCI Environment Variable.